Everything You Need To Know About The Covid Vaccines And Pregnancy

-In the meantime, pregnant people can receive the vaccine—and pregnant front line workers will be in line early.
+In the meantime, pregnant people can receive the vaccine — and pregnant frontline workers were in line early.
 The CDC's Advisory Committee on Immunization Practices (ACIP) concluded that pregnant women in the Tier 1a group (identified as the first designated vaccine recipients) should still receive the vaccine.
 They stated, "pregnancy should be a precaution, but not a contraindication to receive a COVID-19 vaccine," while emphasizing the need for women to make an informed decision.

 The American College of Obstetrics and Gynecology (ACOG) came to a similar conclusion, and, says Dr. Michael Cackovic, a maternal fetal medicine physician at The Ohio State University Wexner Medical Center, "the Society of Maternal Fetal Medicine recommends that healthcare workers, as prioritized for the vaccine, be offered the vaccine if pregnant."

 Consider The Risks of Covid-19 To A Pregnancy

 Anyone weighing the decision to be vaccinated should keep in mind that the Centers for Disease Control and Prevention (CDC) warn that "pregnant people are at an increased risk for severe illness from COVID-19 compared to non-pregnant people."
 This includes the risk of preterm birth.
 Additionally, the CDC recommends that those who are pregnant still receive the flu vaccination and any other vaccines recommended by their physician.